FluxKraken/Kraken-Templates/README.md

 ### Actions

 - `template` – render a stored template, optionally writing the result to an `output` path.
 The familiar TOML editor still opens, but providing a `context` table pre-fills its values (reusing prompt answers via `$(var)` where needed) so you only have to tweak what’s missing.
 Add an optional `comment = "Fill in the project title"` to show extra guidance under the TOML header while editing.
+Include `verify = false` when you want to trust the provided context and skip launching the editor entirely.
 - `command` – run shell commands.
 Provide either a string (executed through the shell), a list of strings (executed without a shell), or a list containing multiple command definitions to run sequentially.
 Values like `$(var_name)` are replaced by previously captured prompt variables before execution, and every variable is also exported to the child process environment.
 - `prompt` – ask the user for input and stash it under `var`.
 The stored value can be re-used by later actions with the `$(var)` syntax.
 - `recipe` – run another stored recipe inline without spawning a new `kt` process (avoiding DuckDB locks).
 The nested recipe shares the current variable context and accepts `$(var)` interpolation in its `name`.
 - `gate` – optionally include a `gate = "Question?"` string on any action to ask whether it should run.
 Answer `y` to proceed or `n` to skip that action.
+Add `store_gate = "var_name"` to stash the answer for later reuse, and include `check_gate = "var_name"` on future actions to automatically skip them when the stored gate returned `n`.

 ### Example recipe